Dr

 LinkedIn

 Dr. Harrison Osundwa Lutta holds a Ph.D. and an MSc in applied parasitology from the University of Nairobi.
 Dr. Lutta also undertook his Bachelor of Science at the University of Nairobi between 1998 and 2002.
 He joined the Kenya Agricultural and Livestock Research Organization (KALRO), formerly the Kenya Agricultural Research Institute (KARI) in 2005.
-Dr. Lutta is a Chief Research Scientist and the Head of the Livestock Biotechnology Program at KALRO-Biotechnology Research Institute (BioRI).
+Dr. Lutta is a Chief Research Scientist at KALRO-Biotechnology Research Institute (BioRI).
+Research interests

 Adjuvants Antigen discovery and immunogen design Clinical trials Commercialisation Correlates of protection – immunomonitoring Field trials